moooninjune/SEED-labs/lab2/lab2-task3.md

 > So, the prefix will start from 0 to 12352 (from the beginning of the array & is a multiple of 64), and the suffix will start from 12480 (from the end of the array & keeping only 128Bytes in-between) to the end of the code.

 4. Use the `head` & `tail` commands.
 Then use `md5collgen` on the prefix to generate two outputs that have the same MD5 hash value.
-Extract the `128B` from each output so we could use it to replace the 128B in the original program.
 Use `cat` to append.

 > MD5 (prefix || P) = MD5 (prefix || Q)